otetard/ownpad/README.md

 `mimetypemapping.json` file (at ownCloud level).

-To proceed, just copy `/resources/config/mimetypemapping.dist.json` to `/config/mimetypemapping.json`, and then add the two following lines just after the “_comment” lines.
+To proceed, just copy `/resources/config/mimetypemapping.dist.json` to `/config/mimetypemapping.json` (in the `config/` folder at Nextcloud’s root directory; the file should be stored next to the `config.php` file)., and then add the two following lines just after the “_comment” lines.

     "pad": ["application/x-ownpad"],
     "calc": ["application/x-ownpad"],